Relationship Pattern Report.

 • how this pattern has repeated over time

-This allows the report to map out your exact relational cycle, rather than placing you into a broad category.
+This allows the report to map out yourexact relational cycle- not just a label.

 What changes after this